YumaWorks/yangpp/docs/source/yangpp/yangpp-classes.rst

 -  This allows templates to be constructed.
 -  Does not represent a real schema node with a specific name like 'anydata'.
 -  Less specific than a virtual node and can include more than data nodes.
+-  Shares the same samespace as objects and notifications

 **Supported abstract statements**